ZoengYu/order-fast-project/README.md

 make server
 ```

+- HTTP Gateway is listen on port 8081
+- GRPC is listen on port 8082
+- Gin Server is listen on port 8083
-> you can go to **localhost:8081/swagger/grpc** to review the API docs, currently we only support gRPC server, http server is coming soon.
+> you can go to **localhost:8081/swagger/grpc** to review the API docs

 #

 *If you change the content of db/sql/., running the following cmd which generate the Querier(db mock) for api testing*